last update: February 07, 2023

 In this area you can also find two hotels which are very popular among foreign tourists, with very low rates: the Kimi ryokan

-If you are looking for a superior class hotel, the best in the district is the Metropolitan Hotel
+If you are looking for high-range hotel, the best in the district is the Metropolitan Hotel

 , right next to the station.